General Council of the Trades Union Congress

-The General Council of the Trades Union Congress is an elected body which is responsible for carrying out the policies agreed at the annual British Trade Union Congresses (TUC).
+The General Council of the Trades Union Congress is an elected body which is responsible for carrying out the policies agreed at the annual British Trades Union Congresses (TUC).

 Organisation

 The council has 56 members, all of whom must be proposed by one of the unions affiliated to the TUC.
 Unions with more members receive an automatic allocation of seats, in proportion to their membership.
 Smaller unions propose candidates for eleven elected seats.
 In addition, there are separately elected seats: four for women, three for black workers, at least one of whom must be a woman, and one each for young workers, workers with disabilities, and LGBT workers.
 The General Secretary also has a seat on the council.

 Some members of the council are further elected to serve on the smaller Executive Committee of the TUC.
 The President of the Trades Union Congress is also chosen by the General Council.

 Although the TUC has long had links with the Labour Party, members of the General Council are not permitted to sit on Labour's National Executive Committee.